ilg-physics-ucsb/physics5l-remotelabs-manual/AtomicSpectraLabManual/AS5L.md

 What is the spacing $d$ for the diffraction grating?
 (Hint: See Figure 4.)
 :::

-* **a spectroscope** -  which sends collimated light onto the diffraction grating and enables you to measure the various angles at which the light that passes through the grating constructively interferes.
+* **A spectroscope** -  which sends collimated light onto the diffraction grating and enables you to measure the various angles at which the light that passes through the grating constructively interferes.

 :::Figure:Figure
 ![spectroscope](imgs/spectrometerPhoto.jpg)